JoakimOL/Ttm4135-compendium/src/03-blockciphermodes.md

 efficiency.
 This can also be used for authentication and integrity.

 ### Randomized encryption
-We can see patterns if the schemes arent random.
+We can see patterns if the schemes aren't random.
 Typically this is achieved using an initialization vector IV, which may need to be either random or unique.
 One can also use a state variable that changes.

 ### Efficiency
 There are several features of the modes that affect its efficiency.
-These do not affect seccurity, but we would like to encrypt our data before the millennia is over.
-Features like possibility of parrallell processing etc.
+These do not affect security, but we would like to encrypt our data before the millennia is over.
+Features like possibility of parallel processing etc.

 ### Padding
 some modes require the plantext to consist of only whole blocks.
 If the plaintext is not a length